rodrigopv/nextr4y/README.md

 ---

 **nextr4y** is a powerful reconnaissance tool written in Golang designed to analyze Next.js applications and extract valuable information about their internal structure, routes, and dependencies.
 By scanning a target Next.js site, nextr4y can reveal build IDs, Next.js and React versions, asset prefixes, and route mappings that can be valuable for security assessments, debugging, or reverse engineering.
+It also features an MCP server mode for remote scanning and integration.
 Built with performance and reliability in mind, this Go-based tool is perfect for cybersecurity professionals and web application researchers.

 ## Features